harsh-valecha/playwright_pytest_automation/readme.md

 8. HTML Reporting with generating the report for each finished test instead of test run completion
 9. Data driven testing with database connectivity
 10. Dynamic Elements handling
-11. JQuery UI Elements handling (In Progress)
+11. JQuery UI Elements handling

 Following points are in pipeline -
 12. Alerts and Iframe handling